Investment Industry Regulatory Organization Of Canada (IIROC) Brokers 2023

-The Investment Industry Regulatory Organization of Canada (IIROC) is the country’s chief financial regulator.
-This review of the IIROC will cover its history, powers and duties as well as any criticisms.
-We’ve also listed the best IIROC regulated trading brokers below.
+The Investment Industry Regulatory Organization of Canada (IIROC) is the country’s chief financial regulator, overseeing online brokers and local traders.
+This guide to the IIROC will cover its history, powers and duties as well as any criticisms.

 What Is The Investment Industry Regulatory Organization?

 The Investment Industry Regulatory Organization serves as the principal regulator of Canadian financial markets, including online brokers.
 Tasked with overseeing all retail trading activity in the region, its goal is to protect Canadian citizens by setting and maintaining industry standards.

 As the Canadian equivalent of the Financial Industry Regulatory Authority, or FINRA, in the United States, the IIROC has powers to respond to online scams and illegitimate trading activity.
 All firms that advise on or facilitate trading in securities in Canada must be members of the IIROC and follow the regulator’s rules.